crate/crate-sample-apps/SPEC.md

 Returns HTTP status `404` if the post with given `id` does not exist.

+## Like

 ### `PUT /post/<id>/like`
-Increments the likecount for a given post by one.
+Increments the like count for a given post by one.

 #### Response: